unnKoel/how-solid-works/README.md

   What we are able to do is including a new API called untrack to solve this issue mentioned above that's what the `createComponent` API does, inside which, `untrack` is called to wrap component function to make it escape the tracking scope.

+- Why do we need a root function in reactive system?

+- If effect has dependencies on outside of effect, how can we clean those reference up?

+- If an effect is expensive dom operation that depends on multiple signals.
+When two signals among changes in the meantime, then the dom operation would run twice, that couldn't be accept.
+How to resolve this problem?

 ## Reference

 - [SolidJS: Reactivity to Rendering](https://angularindepth.com/posts/1289/solidjs-reactivity-to-rendering)